infoburp/mona/README.md

 	make

-That's it. you can use CUDA=yes to cuda, NOSDL=yes to only require cairo.
+That's it. you can use WITH_CUDA=yes to cuda, WITH_SDL=no to only require cairo.

 USE
 ===